5 Reasons to Call Your Doctor’s Office After Breast Surgery

 Post-operation patients should call their doctor for any of the following reasons:

-• You can’t remember what was said during your pre-op visit.
 This is more common than you might think.
 There are so many thoughts going through your head as you plan for your surgery and recovery—it is to be expected that you can’t keep track of every detail that was covered.
 We are happy to clarify instructions or provide reminders to our patients.
+(You can also find general post-surgery tips from The Aesthetic Society.)

-• You are not sure when to go back to a certain activity.
 It’s good to be cautious when resuming activities after surgery.
 It’s better to call and be sure than to take a chance and compromise your health or your results.

-• You have a spot or incision that looks different than the rest.
 It can be hard to tell if incisions, swelling, bruising, surgical drains, etc. are looking the way they are supposed to.
 You likely don’t have much of a frame of reference.
 This is an area where you really need a medical opinion, and we are happy to provide it.

-• You feel worse than anticipated.
 We do everything we can to ensure that our patients recover in comfort.
 While it is common to feel a little sore and tired, we want to hear from you if you feel that what you’re experiencing is beyond the norm.

-• You have a fever, vomiting, unusual pain, or trouble breathing.
-These can be signs of a serious problem, and need to be addressed immediately.
+These can be signs of a serious problem and need to be addressed immediately.
 If you can’t get in touch with your doctor’s office, you should have a friend or loved one take you to an urgent care facility for evaluation.
 It’s better to be safe than sorry.

 Leave a Reply